regulus1128/ecommerce-app/README.md

-# 👟 SoleVibe - E-Commerce Shoe Store
+# 👟 SoleVibe: E-Commerce Shoe Store

 SoleVibe is a full-stack e-commerce platform for browsing and purchasing stylish shoes.
 Built with **React** and **TailwindCSS** on the frontend and **Node.js**, **Express**, and **MongoDB** on the backend, SoleVibe offers seamless shopping, order placement, product management, and user interaction features.